 Antenna azimuths and elevations (ILT - VLR path)

-As far as the Interfering Transmitter (ILT) - Victim Receiver (VLR) path is concerned, mutual angles and subsequent antenna discrimination angles/azimuths in horizontal plane are pre-determined by calculations already performed in the relative azimuths / elevation on the victim (VLT-VLR) and interferer (ILT-ILR) paths and with the setting of the relative positioning of the VLR with ILT.
+For the Interfering Transmitter (ILT) - Victim Receiver (VLR) path, mutual angles and subsequent antenna discrimination angles/azimuths in the horizontal plane and tilts/elevations in the vertical plane are pre-determined by calculations already performed for the relative azimuth / elevation on the victim (VLT-VLR) and interferer (ILT-ILR) paths and the the relative positioning of the VLR with ILT.

-At the same time, the vertical angles (tilt) of the antennas in the elevation plane are similarly assumed to be pre-determined during the antenna gain calculations for VLT-VLR and ILT-ILR paths.

 For all angle calculations, the azimuth reference is the ILT-VLR path and the elevation reference is the horizontal plane.

+For the case of tilted antennas on either the ILT or VLR, additional corrections to the azimuth and elevation are necessary, as outlined below.

-Calculation of antenna azimuths (ILT - VLR path)
+Calculation of antenna azimuths for untilted antennas (ILT - VLR path)

-The antenna azimuth (bearing, or discrimination angle) in the horizontal plane from the VLR in the direction of the ILT is derived from:
+The antenna azimuth (bearing, or discrimination angle) in the horizontal plane from the VLR in the direction of the ILT for the case of no tilt () is derived from:

 - direction of the victim link (i.e. the relative angle between VLR and VLT),